 Foreign investors are protected under Czech law in the same way that domestic investors are.
 However, it is not expressly stated in any law and it stems from the Constitution and the Charter of Fundamental Rights and Basic Freedoms.
 Such provisions are usually expressly stipulated in bilateral investment treaties and in certain multilateral international agreements.
 The Czech Republic is a signatory state of the Energy Charter Treaty and is also a member state of the Multilateral Investment Guarantee Agency.

-Further, the Czech Republic is a member state of the Organisation of Economic Co-operation and Development (OECD), and therefore meets (with some exceptions) the OECD standards for equal treatment of foreign and domestic investors.
+Further, the Czech Republic is a member state of the Organisation for Economic Co-operation and Development (OECD), and therefore meets (with some exceptions) the OECD standards for equal treatment of foreign and domestic investors.

 Another way of protecting foreign investments is the recognition and enforcement of foreign arbitral awards.
 In the Czech Republic this is governed by the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York, 1958) of which the Czech Republic is a contracting state.

 There are no specific laws governing the sale of power industry assets in the Czech Republic.
 Therefore, the Energy Act and general laws will apply in cases of sale of assets related to the power industry.
-Other relevant laws include: the Act on Protection of Competition; the Companies Transformation Act; the Civil Code; and Act No 90/2012 Coll., on Commercial Companies and Co-operatives, as amended (the Business Corporations Act).
+Other relevant laws include: the Act on Protection of Competition; the Companies Transformation Act; the Civil Code; and Act No 90/2012 Coll, on Commercial Companies and Co-operatives, as amended (the Business Corporations Act).

 In accordance with the Energy Act the Czech Republic must keep at least a 67% share in the market operator’s (OTE's) registered capital.

-There are no specific restrictions for the transfer of assets in the power industry.
-However, any entity doing business in the power industry needs to obtain a licence from ERO.
+There are no specific restrictions for the transfer of assets in the power industry; however, any entity doing business in the power industry needs to obtain a licence from ERO.
 Generally, an obtained licence is not transferable to another entity (with the exemption of transfer by the way of a merger and amalgamation, subject to certain conditions) and, therefore, a new owner of the entity or energy facility is obliged to obtain a new licence from ERO.
 This might be considered a restriction.
 Moreover, the sole Transmission System Operator (TSO) is obliged to receive a certificate of independency, which might be affected by a change in its ownership structure.
 Such change could therefore be subject to new certification process.

-Furthermore, the general Czech and EU rules governing protection of competition are to be taken into consideration.
+The general Czech and EU rules governing protection of competition are to be taken into consideration.
 In accordance with the Act on Protection of Competition, certain mergers and acquisitions need to be approved by the Office for Protection of Competition or by the European Commission (if there is an EU element).

 Generally, the regulator responsible for protection of competition in the Czech Republic is the Office for Protection of Competition.
 In the energy sector it co-operates closely with the ERO that supports the competition in the energy market.
 In some cases, the European Commission might also be the responsible regulator.